jamigibbs/blog-site/content/blog/integrating-google-recaptcha-v2-into-a-salesforce-lightning-componentx/index.md

 It all starts with a Visualforce page.
 Using a Visualforce page is the only way to load a 3rd party script in this case (ie. the Google reCaptcha script) because we can't include JS sources into Lightning Components from an external server.
 Salesforce wants us to add it as a static resource instead.

-There are a few reasons  why we wouldn't want to add a 3rd party script as a static resource.
+There are a few reasons  why we wouldn't want to add a 3rd party script as a static resource though.
 It's because either a) the script is getting updated often and by tucking it away as a static resource, we won't have access to those updates without manually doing it ourselves, or b) the script requires that it's being served from their own servers (as a security feature on their part).

 By using a Visualforce page, we can load our script through an iFrame and dynamically control its behavior within the form component without compromising on either of those requirements.
 So that's where we'll start.